wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+=  3.1.3 =
+* 29 Apr 2013
+* Add some flexibility for SEO plugin option as suggested by Matsuri Times in support.
+Now even if SEO option is activated, you can leave SEO fields blank.
+The plugin will grab post title and/or desc from the content.

 =  3.1.2 =
 * 27 Apr 2013
 * Totally rebuild extra user profile field for multi-author blog with appropriate name for meta key (less confusing) and a real section in profile, not just another field that users might skip.